BertonYang18/BARN-monkey/README.md

 ## Data Preparation

-1- Please download the learned weights (ckpt files) on the proposed macaque behavior datasets:
+1- Please download the weights (ckpt files) that were learned on the proposed macaque behavior datasets using 3 GPUs of NVIDIA TITAN RTX :

 |config | resolution | gpus | backbone |pretrain| val mAP(%) | gpu_mem(MB) | ckpt |
 |:--|:--:|:--:|:--:|:--:|:--:|:--:|:--:|